-In her remarks on Monday, Clinton also said that the US will continue to demand Hamas, the Palestinian group that controls the Gaza Strip, renounce violence and recognise Israel as a valid state.
+In her remarks to Aipac, Clinton said that the US will continue to demand Hamas, the Palestinian group that controls the Gaza Strip, renounce violence and recognise Israel as a valid state.

-She repeated US calls for the release of Gilad Shalit, the Israeli soldier captured and still being held by Hamas, and spoke on the Iranian issue, saying if Tehran were to build nuclear weapons, as the US suspects, there would be no greater strategic theat to Israel.
+She repeated US calls for the release of Gilad Shalit, the Israeli soldier captured and still being held by Hamas.

-In the run-up to Clinton’s speech, a fake message was sent out in the name of Aipac to the media – and picked up by Al Jazeera – indicating that the group had called on the Israeli government to freeze new settlement projects, both in the West Bank and Jerusalem.
+Shortly before Clinton began her speech, a fake message was sent out in the name of Aipac to the media -and picked up by Al Jazeera – indicating that the group had called on the Israeli government to freeze new settlement projects, both in the West Bank and Jerusalem.

-Aipac later confirmed that it had issued such statement on Monday.
+Aipac later confirmed that it had issued no such statement.